ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 2: Lemmatization**

 Consider a dictionary that has lemma match enabled and contains two entries: go shop and went shopping.
 The document contains the text `Anna went shopping`.
 The lemmatized form of the input document is `Anna go shop`.
-Lemma match will return went shopping as a match for the entry go shop.
+Lemma match returns went shopping as a match for the entry go shop.
 The original document text is not compared to the dictionary entries, only the lemmatized document text.
-Therefore, there are no matches in the document for the entry `went shopping`.
+Therefore, no matches exist in the document for the entry `went shopping`.

 ### Documenting the `create dictionary` and `create external dictionary` statements with AQL Doc